AIdeveloper-oz/AutonomousDriving/Training-Note.md

 ###1.
 Normalize the inputs
 Why do we need to normalize the inputs?
 1) Calculation with large and small figures together may result in large numeric errors.
 2) To make the problem well conditioned.
-When the inputs is zero-mean and one-stanard-variance, it can be easy for weights initilization and loss convergence.
+When the inputs is zero-mean and small equal-variance, it can be easy for weights initilization and loss convergence.
+For example, it is very important for SGD.
 <p align="center">
   <img src ="./images/NormalizedInput.png" width="600"/>
 </p>